 The responsibility for implementing the investment program is delegated to the Chief Financial Officer.
-The Chief Financial Officer directs LIPA's investment activities through the Director of Finance and Treasury Operations or the Manager of Treasury Operations.
+The Chief Financial Officer directs LIPA's investment activities through the Director of Finance and Treasury OperationsDirector of Finance and Treasury or the Manager of Treasury Operations.

 Investments shall be made in accordance with this policy, including the Operating Procedures and Controls, which are attached as Appendix A. LIPA's governing body and management are responsible for making investment decisions for the Authority and for doing so with the judgment, care, skill, prudence and diligence under the circumstances then prevailing that a knowledgeable and prudent investor acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
-All LIPA staff participating in the investment process shall act responsibly as custodians of the public trust and shall avoid any transaction that might impair public confidence -in- LIPA's- ability -to -effectively fulfill its responsibilities.
+All LIPA staff participating in the investment process shall act responsibly as custodians of the public trust and shall avoid any transaction that might impair public confidence in LIPA's ability to effectively fulfill its responsibilities.
 All participants in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.